weaveworks/prom-aggregation-gateway/README.md

 # Prometheus Aggregation Gateway

-Prometheus Aggregation Gateway is a aggregating push gateway for Prometheus.
+Prometheus Aggregation Gateway is a push gateway that aggregates metrics for Prometheus.
 As opposed to the official [Prometheus Pushgateway](https://github.com/prometheus/pushgateway), this service aggregates the sample values it receives.

 * Counters where all labels match are added up.
 * Histograms are added up; if bucket boundaries are mismatched then the result has the union of all buckets and counts are given to the lowest bucket that fits.